ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 1] **Background Play** (Enables background playback.)

 2] **Certificate Spoof** (Adds support for Android Auto.
-Additional setup info is in step 5 of the guide.)
+Additional setup info is in step 4 of the guide.)

 3] **Hide Music Ads** (Removes the video ads between songs.)

 4] **Spoof App Version** (Allows users to bypass the radio-only restriction that is in Canada and some other countries.
-Additional setup is in step 5 of the guide.)
+Additional setup is in step 4 of the guide.)

 You can select which custom branding icon you want to use, but make sure to only select one custom branding icon patch.
 You can view a preview of the 3 icons [here on Imgur](https://imgur.com/a/tjuLog1).
+You can exclude all custom branding icon patches to get the YT Music icon.

 When you are done selecting the patches that you want, press "Done" and then press "Patch".
 Patching generally takes 2-5 minutes.
 If you leave the app it may cancel without warning.
 Take screenshots of any errors / failures that occur to make troubleshooting easier.

-* **Optional but recommended:**
+### **3. Installation**

-When it is finished patching you can save the APK as a file so that you can send in to a different device or to save you the trouble of needing to patch again if you get an installation error.
-To save the APK, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
-Then press "Save".
+When patching is finished I do not recommend using the "Install" button in the Manager.
+Instead, tap the three dots in the upper right corner of the screen and then press "Export APK" as shown in [this image](https://imgur.com/a/JqmfzAj).
+Save it, and then install the exported APK from your file manager.

-### **4. Installation**

-Press "Install" and wait for it to finish installing.
 You may get a pop-up saying that the installation was blocked because it is an unknown app.
-Tap **"More details"** and then press **"Install anyway"** as shown [here](https://imgur.com/a/iLP2m7l).
+Tap **"More details"** and then **"Install anyway"** as shown [here](https://imgur.com/a/iLP2m7l).

-(If you get an "App not installed." error, tap the three dots in the upper right corner of the Manager screen and then press "Export APK", as shown in [this image](https://imgur.com/a/JqmfzAj).
-Then press "Save".
-This will save you time when following the [YTM troubleshooting help](https://www.reddit.com/r/revancedextended/wiki/ytm-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation).)
+(If you get an installation error see the [YTM troubleshooting page](https://www.reddit.com/r/revancedextended/wiki/ytm-troubleshooting/#wiki_issues_with_patching_.26amp.3B_installation).)

-# **5. Additional Setup**
+# **4. Additional Setup**

 Aside from the detailed setup instructions below that are for the more complex configurations, many settings / patches can be enabled/disabled in the YTM Extended app.
 To find these settings, open the YTM Extended app > Profile picture > Settings > ReVanced Extended.